Thank You, Sir Elton

 If this sounds like a rant about “kids today” and my music vs. theirs, I’m not talking about kids today.
 I’m talking about the music they’re forced to listen to.
 They deserve better.
 I know that you can still find a good, catchy pop melody that has emotional depth, I just wish there was more of it on the radio.
 Lady Gaga comes to mind as a contemporary songwriter who can pack the dance floor with songs that still have heart, wit and vulnerability.
 (By the way, it’s no coincidence that Lady Gaga and Elton John are close friends.)

 ANYWAY!
-Enjoy the scene below.
+Enjoy this great scene.
 Cameron Crowe says more in four minutes than I’ve been able to say in 740 words…